bitcoin origin - tradeprofinances.com

 The following year, Nick Szabo, a legal scholar and computer scientist, published a white paper outlining “Bit Gold,” a decentralized digital currency inspired by the gold standard.
 Bit Gold envisioned a system where users would engage in computationally intensive “proof-of-work” to create new coins, securing the network and preventing counterfeiting.
 However, Bit Gold remained a theoretical concept, ultimately failing to translate into a practical implementation.

-Read More bitcoin historical price
+Read More bitcoin sv news

 Satoshi Nakamoto: The Birth of Bitcoin